GL Communications Inc.

 • Drift: Very slow variations in a clock signal (below 1 Hz).

-• Frequency Deviation: A permanent or steady-state difference in clock rates.
+• Frequency Offset or Deviation: A permanent or steady-state difference in clock rates.
 It will eventually result in either frame slips (bit insertions or deletions) or in loss of synchronization of network elements.

 These classifications are important because clock deviations in the various ranges present different problems for network equipment.